Magnetism in Gemstones

 Almandine Garnet Picks Up Due to High Concentration of Iron

 Valence State: Besides the concentration of metal ions and their varying magnetic susceptibilities, the valence state of these ions is also a significant factor that affects the degree of magnetism in gems.
 Valence also affects color.
 Valence refers to the gain or loss of electrons by an atom, resulting in an affinity to bond with other atoms.
 As an example, iron ions within gems can exist in 2 different valence states: ferrous iron (Fe2+) or ferric iron (Fe3+).

 Cause of Color: Transition metal ions and rare earth metal ions dispersed throughout a gemstone can create or influence gem color, and these are often the same metals that cause magnetic attraction.
 But this is certainly not always the case.
 For example, iron and cobalt both contribute to the blue color of natural blue Spinel, but only iron is responsible for the magnetic attraction and measurable magnetic susceptibility seen in blue Spinel.
+The concentration of cobalt in Spinel is generally too low to contribute to magnetic attraction.
 On the Magnetic Susceptibility Index for Gemstones, we list Cause of Color as a reference, not as the designated cause of magnetic susceptibility for any particular gem variety or species.